semihberkayozturk/Airbnb-Experiences-Clone/README.md

 # Airbnb Experiences Clone
-A clone of Airbnb mobile website using React.
+A clone of Airbnb Experiences using React.